johannaheinonen/johanna-test-repo/module_6.md

 - Git is the tool on your computer
 - GitHub is the online platform that hosts Git projects.

 A directory that Git will track is called a repository, or repo.
 The Git repository contains the whole project.
 Git will trace any changes made to that project.
-For example public github repository for Linux kernel is here: https://github.com/torvalds/linux
+For example public github repository for Linux kernel is here: https://github.com/torvalds/linux (but kernel.org is the official home of the Linux kernel project).

 __Git Installation__